HomeArticlesGuideUS Home Buying Guide

 Step 2: Save Your Down Payment

 The size of your down payment affects your loan amount, monthly payment, whether you pay PMI, and the interest rate you qualify for.
-Here are the three most common down payment tiers:
+Here are the three most common down payment tiers.

-20% down — the conventional benchmark On a $400,000 home, 20% is $80,000.
+20% down, the conventional benchmark.
+On a $400,000 home, 20% is $80,000.
 This eliminates PMI entirely and typically earns the best available interest rate.
 You borrow $320,000 and your monthly payment is based on that smaller balance.

-10% down — the middle path On a $400,000 home, 10% is $40,000.
+10% down, the middle path.
+On a $400,000 home, 10% is $40,000.
 You borrow $360,000.
-PMI applies until your loan balance drops below 80% of the original purchase price, which takes approximately 9–10 years on a 30-year amortisation schedule at a normal payment pace.
-PMI on a $360,000 loan runs $250–$360/month.
+PMI applies until your loan balance drops below 80% of the original purchase price, which takes approximately 9 to 10 years on a 30-year amortization schedule at a normal payment pace.
+PMI on a $360,000 loan runs $250 to $360 a month.

-3.5% down — FHA minimum On a $400,000 home, 3.5% is $14,000.
+3.5% down, the FHA minimum.
+On a $400,000 home, 3.5% is $14,000.
 You borrow $385,500.
-FHA requires Mortgage Insurance Premium (MIP) — an upfront MIP of 1.75% of the loan (paid at closing or rolled into the loan) plus an annual MIP of 0.55–1.05% depending on loan term and LTV.
-For a 30-year FHA loan with less than 10% down, MIP stays for the life of the loan — it does not cancel automatically.
+FHA requires Mortgage Insurance Premium: an upfront MIP of 1.75% of the loan (paid at closing or rolled into the loan) plus an annual MIP of 0.55 to 1.05% depending on loan term and LTV.
+For a 30-year FHA loan with less than 10% down, MIP stays for the life of the loan.
+It doesn't cancel automatically.

 Use the Down Payment Calculator to model all three scenarios.
 It shows the savings timelines, PMI cost over time, and the total 30-year cost difference between each approach.